JacobFV/Scattered-AGI-Ideas/meditating-on-ai.md

 # Meditating on AI

+## 14 October 2020

+The dopaminergic reward system not only predicts reward, but also seems to predict proximity to reward.
+Using the proximity to reward administered by the meso limbic system, the brain gets a sort of mentor in determining which actions to take.
+That mentor intern bias is learning to take place faster closer to reward, so that exponentially larger amounts of training weight is put close to rewards.
+Then unsupervised Lauren favors consistent trajectories which now have a higher weight of going towards the rewards state

 ## 13 October 2020

 Superintelligence is the next step.
 I don't see why multiple totally benevolent ASI's would be a problem.
 However, they should reliably use their superintelligence to serve as gatekeepers of their niche.